Skip to Content

-Quick Teriyaki Prawns are the perfect midweek fakeaway dinner, this stir fry garlic, ginger & chilli and can be on your table in 20 minutes.
+Quick Teriyaki Prawns are the perfect midweek fakeaway dinner; it's packed with great flavour, and they can be on your table in 20 minutes

 This works great with both fresh or frozen prawns or shrimp and is not only quicker than the delivery driver but a boatload cheaper too!